Gourmet Tour of Istria

 Today marks the end of the trip.
-You are welcome to schedule your homeward transport for any time, but we suggest avoiding booking departures early in the morning and recommend arranging ground transportation from areas that are close to Motovun.
-Transfers are included to all areas in Istria, including the Rijeka or Pula airports.
-If you wish to stay longer in Croatia your guide will be happy to provide you with recommendations for the remainder of your trip.
+You are welcome to schedule your homeward transport for any time, but we suggest avoiding booking departures early in the morning.
+Transfers are included to all areas in Istria, including the Rijeka and Pula airports.
+If you wish to stay longer in Croatia, your guide will be happy to provide you with recommendations for the remainder of your trip.

 |high season||intermediate season||low season|